reiruso07/WRO2025_Future_Engineers-Team-Violet/README.md

 The determination of the routes is based on the color of the cone next to the robot.
 If the python code detects a color this information will be sent to the arduino and transformed into a left or right turn depending on the detected color.

 ## Data Sending
-The information is sent to both partitions of the code (Arduino Mega/Raspberry Pi) through the serial monitor with the serial library, using the _Ser.write_ function.
+The information processed in the Raspberry Pi is sent to the Arduino Mega through the serial monitor with the serial library, using the _Ser.write_ function.

 # Team History
 ## 2023 Season